EXPERT ROOFING GUIDE

 How much does a standing seam metal roof cost per square foot?

 Standing seam metal roofs cost $10 to $18 per square foot fully installed for steel panels, according to aggregated data from Today's Homeowner, Modernize, and Angi.
 Materials alone run $1.50 to $5.00 per square foot for steel and $3.50 to $6.50 for aluminum, per Western States Metal Roofing.
 The remaining $6 to $14 per square foot covers labor, underlayment, trim, flashing, permits, and cleanup.
-In New Jersey, expect costs at the higher end of these ranges due to elevated labor rates and stricter building codes.
+In coastal South Carolina, expect costs at the higher end when aluminum, mechanical seams, upgraded coatings, or complex flashing are needed.

 Is a standing seam metal roof worth the extra cost?